Chemical safety: Risks and hazards

-Protocols, rules, procedures and standards

-A chemically safe environment includes agreed standards and terminology, rules about handling use and transportation, protocols for managing reagents and products, and internationally accepted and standardised warning and information signage.
-From this are derived, standards related to personal protective equipment (PPE), containment and clean-up procedures, reporting of accidents and incidents and the collection and reporting on data about incidents where hazardous chemicals have cause risk to life, health or the environment.

 Management and control

-The management and control of chemical safety is widely developed through primary legislation and orders derived from such legislation in the western world and in Australasia.
-The implementation of such legislation follows a variety of patterns from the European model of detailed Directives and orders implemented through country specific legislation to the US model of wide ranging federal enactments with control divided between State legislations and Federal Government leading to some variation in applications within a standardised labelling framework.
+The management and control of chemical safety is widely developed through primary legislation, and orders derived from such legislation in the western world and in Australasia.
+The implementation of such legislation follows a variety of patterns, from the European model of detailed directives and orders implemented through country-specific legislation to the US model of wide-ranging federal enactments.
+The control of this is divided between State legislation and federal government.
 Examples from these areas are described below.